tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_optimization_passes.md

 #### Options

 ```
+-assume-no-undeclared-side-effects : Allow dead code to be eliminated in some situations (e.g. dead while loops) under the assumption that ops are pure unless declared with explicit MLIR `MemoryEffects`.
+Notably, this means `func.call` ops will be assumed pure.
 -fold-op-element-limit             : Upper limit on how many elements may be folded by an op folder.
-This limit doesn't apply in certain special cases such as addition of 0, multiplication by 1, and some splat operations.
+This limit doesn't apply in certain special cases such as addition with 0, multiplication by 1, and some splat operations.
--fold-float            : Allow for potentially lossy computations using float type.
+-optimize-float                    : Allow float optimizations that, though mathematically equivalent, may result in slightly different quantization of floating-point values (e.g. `log(sqrt(x))` -> `0.5 * log(x)`).
+Float optimizations that can't affect numerical results are always enabled.
 ```

 ### `-stablehlo-aggressive-simplification`